-The image classification algorithm based on QBCs and local feature sampling is shown in Fig. (\ref{fig-5}).
+The image classification algorithm based on QBCs and local feature sampling is shown in Fig. (\ref{fig-6}).
 The algorithm consists of two stages, namely the image preprocessing stage, and the Bayesian networks and QBCs construction stage.
 In the image preprocessing stage, certain local areas are chosen for sampling.
-After that, the sampled features are pooled, and the Gaussian method is used for binarization.
-This process converts the sampled key features into either 0 or 1, allowing a feature to be represented by a single qubit in QBCs.
-In the second stage, a Bayesian network model is selected and the corresponding QBC is constructed with local key features as nodes.
-The algorithm runs as follows. \begin{enumerate} \item A Bayesian network is selected. \item Local sampling and average pooling are performed on sample images, and the mean value $\mu_i$ and variance $\sigma_i$ of the corresponding features are calculated.
-The Gaussian binarization method is executed to obtain the binarized features, as described in Sect. \ref{sect4-1}. \item The QBC circuit is constructed based on the chosen Bayesian network model by using local binarized features as nodes.
-Also see Sect. \ref{sect-3}. \item The \textit{class prior probability} and \textit{class conditional probability} required for the Bayesian network are calculated statistically.
-These values are then loaded into the QBC circuit as controlled angles to complete the construction of the QBC. \item To predict the class of a new image, one needs to repeat the step \ref{step-2} to obtain a new local key feature $X'$, and then measure the probabilities of states $\ket{0X'}$ and $\ket{1X'}$ on the QBC circuit.
+After that, the sampled attributes are pooled, and the Gaussian method is used for binarization.
+This process converts the sampled key attributes into either 0 or 1, allowing an attribute to be represented by a single-qubit in QBCs.
+In the second stage, a Bayesian network model is selected and the corresponding QBC is constructed with local key attributes as nodes.
+The algorithm runs as follows.

+\begin{enumerate}[(a)] \item A Bayesian network is selected. \item Local sampling and average pooling are performed on images from the training set, and the mean value $\mu_i$ and variance $\sigma_i$ of the corresponding attributes are calculated.
+The Gaussian binarization method is executed to obtain the binarized attributes, as described in Sect. \ref{sect4-1}. \item The QBC circuit is constructed based on the chosen Bayesian network model by using local binarized attributes as nodes.
+Also see Sect. \ref{sect-3}. \item The \textit{class-prior probability} and \textit{class-conditional probability} required for the Bayesian network are calculated statistically.
+These values are then loaded into the QBC circuit as controlled angles to complete the construction of the QBC. \item To predict the class of a new image, one needs to repeat the step \ref{step-2} to obtain a new local key feature $X'$ of the image, and then measures the probabilities of states $\ket{0X'}$ and $\ket{1X'}$ on the QBC circuit.
 The class with the highest probability will be the classification result of the image. \end{enumerate}